dianpeng/miao/doc/jit/general.md

 Dead code elimination, this pass is basically used for deleting control flow nodes that are not in used anymore

-### 9. LCIM (loop invariants code motion)
+### 9. GCM (global code motion)

-This pass basically performs a simple LCIM.
-What it actually does is that it tries to peel one iteration from the loop and put it ahead of the loop body as dominator and then runs GVN on tops of the newly generated graph to perform dedup.
-Any LCIM value should be deduped by GVN so later scheduling pass will just have to find out a dominator that these def-use all shared but not in loop to perform LCIM.

-This trick is been used in LuaJIT.
+This pass basically does LICM optimization via global code motion, which also fix the floating instruction into the BB, pretty much like scheduling.

 ### 10. Scheduling

-Scheduling of the instruction into BB.
-This pass is very important for us since it does put the floating node fixed into BB and also it fixed BB skeleton as well.
+This follows the GCM, which already fixes all the floating instruction into the BB.

 After this pass, all the nodes will not be sea-of-nodes but traditionally CFG.